andreiliphd/deployment-sagemaker-amazon-aws-sentiment-rnn/README.md

 ## Usage

-Please provide information in the format of Russian Accounting Standards.
+Please provide a text of a review to receive whether it's negative or positive.

 ---